jeffwright13/pytest-oof/README.md

 Number or reruns: 4
 ```

-## Disclaimer
+## Limitations and Disclaimer

 `pytest-oof` uses pytest's console output in order to generate its results.
 This means that if pytest changes its output format, `pytest-oof` may break.
 I will do my best to keep up with changes to pytest, but I make no guarantees.
 So far the same algorithm has held up for 2+ years, but who knows that the pytest devs will do next?

+Because it is parsing the console output, it also means that you won't have access to the results until after the test run has completed.
+Once the test run is over, you are left with two files, as discussed above.
+If you want to consume the results in real-time, you'll need to use pytest's hooks and/or other plugins (see below for a suggestion).

-I developed the algorithm used in this plugin because I couldn't find another way to correctly determine the outcome types for the more esoteric outcomes like XPass, XFail, or Rerun.
+I developed the algorithm used in this plugin while writing [pytest-tui](https://github.com/jeffwright13/pytest-tui), because I couldn't find another way to correctly determine the outcome types for the more esoteric outcomes like XPass, XFail, or Rerun.
 I know there is a way to determine some of this from analyzing succesive TestReport objects, but that still didn't do Reruns correctly, nor Warnings (which are technically not an outcome, but a field in the console output).
-Tihs plugin gives you all that, plus a string of the individual fields/sections of the console output (like "warnings_summary," "errors," "failures," etc).
+This plugin gives you all that, plus a string of the individual fields/sections of the console output (like "warnings_summary," "errors," "failures," etc).

+I do have code that outputs JSON-formatted results in real-time (part of [pytest-tally](https://github.com/jeffwright13/pytest-tally)), but it's not productized.
+I may do so and include it here in the future, however.
+This method gets close to being complete, but does not include fields/sections, nor does it correectly handle all ways of skipping tests.

-If you have any issues, please open an issue on the repo.
+If you have any problems, please open an issue on the repo.
 I'll do my best to address it.